Tetramatrix/proxydigger/README.md

-Proxydigger IP Address Browser
+Proxydigger

-1. What is does it do?
+1. What is it and what does it do?
 Proxydigger is a simple proxy address browser for Windows.

 1.2.
 Features